Well, 2016 is behind us at last, now on to 2017!

 January 1st is often a time of reflection, a hope for renewal, a time to draft a list of resolutions that rarely survive into February.
 It's a time of contemplation.

-The Uffington Horse is a curious, stylized, figure.
+The Uffington White Horse is a curious, stylized, figure.
 You can't even see it all from the ground.
 Only the birds get to see the full shape.
 It's been dated to the Bronze Age, perhaps as old as 1000 BC.
 I wonder what the original carvers of the figure would make of it now, and would make of the world today.
 Perhaps they'd want to change the design since they can't have actually seen the whole of the finished work.
 I do know they wouldn't have been frustrated that their refrigerator had just quit working.

-Perhaps more remarkable is that the figure needs to be scraped roughly every seven years as the grows over the chalk.
+Perhaps more remarkable is that the figure needs to be scraped roughly every seven years as the grass grows over the chalk.
 That means it's been scraped about 430 times over its history.
 So, long after the original carvers had moved on, other people took it upon themselves to keep the figure visible to the skies.
-I guess they were anticipating the invention of the airplane, the , and now the drone, so future people would be able to see what it really looked like.
+I guess they were anticipating the invention of the airplane, the helicopter, and now the drone, so future people would be able to see what it really looked like.

 The white horse featured on the cover of the album ‘English Settlement' by the Swindon band XTC.
 The third track on that album was titled, ‘Senses Working Overtime'.
-Just the other day I heard that very track playing in my local Whole Foods Market, here in good old Katy, Texas.
+Just the other day I heard that very track playing in my local Whole Foods Market, here in good old katy, Texas.
 The carvers of the white horse wouldn't comprehend just how small our world is today.
 That's something to contemplate!